cerbero90/json-parser/README.md

 }
 ```

 We can also specify a callback to execute when JSON pointers are found.
-This is handy when we have multiple pointers and we need to run custom logic for each of them:
+This is handy when we have different pointers and we need to run custom logic for each of them:

 ```php
 $json = JsonParser::parse($source)->pointers([